 Mission Week 783 begins with a continuation of the symmetric +/-50 deg. profile from the previous week.
 Then, on DOY 152 (2023-6-1) at 02:25 UT a 10-minute freeze observation occurs during which a symmetric +/-50 deg. profile is loaded.
 Next, on DOY 157 (2023-6-6) at 12:21 UT a 10-minute freeze observation occurs during which an asymmetric +50/-60 deg. profile is loaded.
 This profile continues until the end of the mission week.
 Note that positive rock angles are south, and negative rock angles are north.

 The Fermi Gamma-ray Space Telescope was launched from Kennedy Space Center on June 11, 2008.
-The observatory checkout phase completed on August 11, 2008, and Fermi is now in nominal science operations.
-The current status (and beautiful graphics) can be found at www.nasa.gov/fermi.
+The observatory checkout phase completed on August 11, 2008, after which Fermi began science operations.
+A general Fermi mission overview and related media resources can be found here.

 For the results of LAT and GBM observations, see: